KimMathew/flutter_activity1/README.md

 # Activity 1

-This project contains code for Stateless Widgets
+This project contains the code for Stateless Widgets